All City of Dallas Incentives

 - Job Training Workforce development in Dallas is coordinated and implemented by the Dallas County Community College District (DCCCD) and Workforce Solutions Greater Dallas.
 DCCCD opportunities include: basic skills, GED preparation, and skills enhancement.
 Workforce facilitates employer access to qualified employees, as well as provides job training, workplace education, child care and educational initiatives.

-- Municipal Managed Districts MMDs are special districts that are self governed, but are approved by the host municipality.
+- Municipal Management Districts MMDs are special districts that are self-governed, but are approved by the host municipality.
 Through their fundraising powers they can provide infrastructure and other services within the district according to a district-approved service plan.

 - Public Improvement Districts Special districts created by petition to privately fund public improvements or special supplemental services over and above those provided by the City, when such services are supportive of related City investments in capital improvements.